 For a given network, we first compute $\cfhat$ and $\hat{\tau}_n$ (see Eqs~\ref{eq:cf},~\ref{eq:tauhat}).
 For each algorithm, we generate $B$ samples of $n$ weights $\{\w^{(j)}_i,i=1,\dots, n\}_{j=1}^B$ from the \texttt{Gaussian Product} distribution (see beginning of Section~\ref{subsec:proposed-bootstrap}).
 For each of these, \mbm, \mbq, and \mbl respectively values $\cfbm,\cfbq$ and $\cfbl$.
 From the $B$ values one then constructs the CDF of the statistic in question, after shifting and normalizing it appropriately.
-We present this in Algorithm~\ref{alg:ho}.

-While we divide by $\frac{r}{n^{1/2}}\hat{\tau}_n$, note that our statistic is not studentized, which is why our expansion differs from previous work.
+While we divide by $\frac{r}{n^{1/2}}\hat{\tau}_n$, our statistic is not studentized, yielding a different expansion from previous work.
 Conditioned on the data, $\hat{\tau}_n$ is constant for the bootstrap samples.

 Note that \mbm is computationally expensive since it involves computing the expression in Eq~\ref{eq:multiplicative-bootstrap} for each sample of the bootstrap.
 The worst-case complexity of evaluating all ${n\choose r}$ subsets of nodes is $n^r$.
 For $B$ bootstrap samples, the worst-case timing of \mbm will be $B n^r$.
 In comparison, for \mbl and \mbq, we can precompute the $\hat{g}_1(i)$ and $\hat{g}_2(i,j)$ values in $O(n^r)$ time.
 After that, the time per bootstrap sample is linear for \mbl and quadratic for \mbq.
-Thus worst-case computational complexity for a dense network for \mbm, \mbq, and \mbl is $O(Bn^r)$, $Bn^2$ and $Bn$ respectively, \textit{excluding} precomputation time (which is O($n^r$) in the worst case).
-In contrast, the approximate linear bootstrap algorithm \mblapx takes O($Nn/r$) computation for each $\tilde{H}_1(i),i\leq n$.
-Note that we can easily parallelize this step.
-With $C$ cores, that will lead to a computational cost of $Nn^2/rC$.
+Thus worst-case computational complexity for a dense network for \mbm, \mbq, and \mbl is $O(Bn^r)$, $Bn^2$ and $Bn$ respectively, \textit{excluding} precomputation time (O($n^r$) in the worst case).
+In contrast, the approximate linear bootstrap is much faster (see Section~\ref{subsec:fast-linear-boot}).

-\section{Main Results}
+\section{Main results}